BigQuery Security – IAM, Encryption & Row-Level

 • External data sources use cases

-• Loading and cleaning the data in one pass by querying the data from an external data source (a location external to BigQuery) and writing the cleaned result into BigQuery storage.
+• Loading and cleaning the data in one pass by querying the data from an external data source and writing the cleaned result into BigQuery storage.

 • Having a small amount of frequently changing data that needs to be joined with other tables.
 As an external data source, the frequently changing data does not need to be reloaded every time it is updated.